-- Before undertaking this minor, the student must establish the prerequisites for the required minor courses. - ALL COURSES REQUIRED FOR THIS MINOR MUST BE TAKEN AT PURDUE UNIVERSITY - To qualify for the minor, courses must be completed with a C- or better (pass/no pass grade option is not allowed for the minor) - The three courses used for Areas 2 and 3 cannot all be from the same group
+- Before undertaking this minor, the student must establish the prerequisites for the required minor courses. - ALL COURSES REQUIRED FOR THIS MINOR MUST BE TAKEN AT PURDUE UNIVERSITY - Transfer, AP, IB, and A LEVEL credit cannot be used for the minor. - To qualify for the minor, courses must be completed with a C- or better (pass/no pass grade option is not allowed for the minor). - The three courses used for Areas 2 and 3 cannot all be from the same group.

-- MA 35100 Elementary Linear Algebra - MA 26500 Linear Algebra (must be completed with a B- or better) - MA 35301 Linear Algebra II (recommended for students with TR or CR for MA 26500)
+- MA 35100 Elementary Linear Algebra - MA 26500 Linear Algebra (must be completed with a B- or better)

+• MA 35301 - Linear Algebra II (recommended for students with TR or CR for MA 26500)

-The three courses used for Areas 2 and 3 cannot all be from the same group
+The three courses used for Areas 2 and 3 cannot all be from the same group.